cmu-humanists/jekyll-theme-cmu-humanists/README.md

 # jekyll-theme-cmu-humanists

 This is the jekyll theme for the [Carnegie Mellon University Humanist League website](http://cmuhl.org).
-This theme was originally inspired by the [So Simple Theme](https://github.com/mmistakes/so-simple-theme) although much of the actual code has been rewritten.
 This theme is oriented around providing a website for a student organization which has weekly discussion based meetings and brings speakers for talks.

+This theme was originally inspired by the [So Simple Theme](https://github.com/mmistakes/so-simple-theme) although much of the actual code has been rewritten to be more modern (So Simple has since been updated with more modern css and js), but more importantly to be tailored to our specific needs.
+I also wanted the website to be entirely HTML+CSS - no javascript involved so the only javascript you'll see here is in search.html (an google analytics) since you can't do that with CSS after all.
+I've made extensive use of CSS3 features such as variables and flexbox.

 ## Installation